rtzm/checkin-project/README.md

 # checkin-project

-checkin - a tool to integrate mindful checkins into your git workflow
+checkin_self - a tool to integrate mindful checkins into your git workflow

 Wording, advice, and structure for this mindfulness exercise were largely pulled from 'SOS for Emotions' by the NYU Student Health Center, authored by Reji Mathew, PhD, NYU Counseling and Wellness Services, Dialectical Behavior Therapy Clinical Team (https://www.nyu.edu/content/dam/nyu/studentHealthServices/documents/PDFs/mental-health/CWS_SOS_for_Emotions_Booklet.pdf).